gasdao/gasdao/README.md

 The smart contracts and Merkle airdrop details for Gas DAO.

+For more details on the airdrop and how to claim, see XXX.

 ## Deployments
 * GAS Token: XXX
 * GAS Governor: XXX